ChristineJKim/code-review-checklist/code-review-checklist.md

 - [ ] Is the documentation accurate?
 - [ ] Is the documentation easy to understand?
-- [ ] Is all of the documentation contained in the source code?

 #### Will users be able to understand how to run the program?

- - [ ] Is there a usage message?
+ - [ ] Is there a usage message (does code tell user what they should do)?
    - [ ] Is it accurate?
    - [ ] Is it helpful?
- - [ ] Is the rest of the user-side documentation accurate?
- - [ ] Is there enough user-side documentation?

 ### Error Handling and Logging